Last updated: May 4, 2026

 - Thinking the day you turn 65 starts Homestead: the law looks at your age on December 31 before the tax year, not your birthday during that year.

-- Filing Homestead without fixing 4% first: the DOR says legal residence must be approved before a real-estate exemption is granted.
+- Filing Homestead without fixing 4% first: legal residence usually needs to be active before real-estate Homestead is applied.

 - Using another county’s deadline: Greenville, Horry, Charleston, and Richland all show why local practice can differ.